 (0161) 790 1814

 After a five month of closure the Stocks reopened in March 2018.
 It has one large light and airy open plan area.
 Real ale is Holt Bitter and up to 4 other beers (including Holt beers).
 The main entrance porch the front has right and left hand entry doors and there are two side entrances.
 The bar is to the left at the rear of the pub.
-There are no TVs but piped music is played.
 The ladies toilet is upstairs.
-Car park is at the front of the pub accessed from Harriet St or Egerton St. There are reports that this pub is not open every day and that they choose when to open.
+Car park is at the front of the pub accessed from Harriet St or Egerton St.

 - Walkden Cricket Club The Oval, Harriet Street Walkden M28 3QA (0161) 790 8136